matthewwachter/td-sourcerer/README.md

 ###Follow Actions

-Each source is provided a "Follow Action" parameter that defines what happens when the source is done playing.
+Each source is provided a **Follow Action** parameter that defines what happens when the source is done playing.
 Sourcerer can automatically play the next source or go to another source by index or name.

-- While working with image/movie files, follow actions can be triggered by setting a timer, a number of times to play, a chop channel, or by pulsing the "Done" pulse parameter.
-- Generative (TOP) sources can either use a timer, a chop channel, or a "Done" pulse.
+The method of triggering a Follow Action depends on the **Source Type**.

+- **File**
+	- Timer,
+	- Number of times to play
+	- CHOP channel (on off to on)
+	- "Done" pulse parameter.
+- **TOP**
+	- Timer,
+	- CHOP channel (on off to on)
+	- "Done" pulse parameter.

 For those of you familiar with Ableton, this can be thought of as clip follow actions.